s9w/Ginseng/README.md

 Country: USA
 Capital: Washington
 Language: English
-tags: 'good country'
+tags: 'good country', 'home of the brave'

 Country: Germany
 Capital: Berlin
 Language: German

-There can be an arbitrary amount of entries, and they can contain text, images or math.
+There can be an arbitrary amount of entries, and they can contain text, images or math. you can also set tags

 There is also metadata, like
 - time of creation and all previous views